 App Translocation is a security mechanism Apple introduced with macOS 10.12 (Sierra).
 If an application has not been “properly installed”, the operating system maps it to a random path before launching, usually somewhere in

 /private/var/folders/.
-This path randomization prevents loading of resources shipped alongside with the application, a mechanism often used by malware.
+This path randomization prevents the loading of resources shipped alongside with the application, a mechanism often used by malware.
 “Properly installed” means that the application must be started from a code-signed disk image or that it must have been copied to a new location in Finder.

 Why is this important to Little Snitch?
 Since Little Snitch rules refer to processes by their file system path, rules created for one instance of the application won't work the next time it is launched from a different random path.
-Luckily, the problem can easily be fixed by moving the application to an other location in Finder (and optionally back to its original position, if you prefer to have it there).
+Luckily, the problem can easily be fixed by moving the application to another location in Finder (and optionally back to its original position, if you prefer to have it there).

 Internationalized domain name warning

 This warning is a hint only.
 It informs you that the displayed domain may be a look-alike.

 Internationalized domain names may contain any Unicode character.
 However, the Unicode character set contains many very similar looking characters.
 Using these characters, an attacker can construct a domain which is optically indistinguishable from a popular domain in latin characters (“IDN homograph attack”).
 Consider the domain “applе.com”.
 Would you have noticed that the “е” is a cyrillic letter?
 Little Snitch adds a hint when it detects an internationalized domain name, printing its Punycode representation for detailed analysis.